nasa/isaac/dense_map/geometry_mapper/readme.md

     to adjust for lightning differences, then apply the gamma transform back.
 This value should be set to the maximum observed ISO * exposure_time.
 The default is 5.1.
-Not used with simulated data or when sci_cam_exposure_correction if false.
+Not used with simulated data, when sci_cam_exposure_correction if false, or other cameras than sci_cam.
   - sci_cam_exposure_correction: If set to 'true', correct the exposure of sci_cam images.
+Read exposures from /hw/sci_cam_exif.
   - use_single_texture: If set to 'true', use a single texture buffer.
 Sample the images by picking points on each triangle face with spacing pixel_size.
 This can take a couple of minutes to form